tensorchiefs/dl_course_2018/docs/exercises/07_CNN_MNIST.md

 Describe how you check for overfitting and/or sketch the corresponding graph.

-c) Lets use the more Convolutional Layers and also Dropout and Batchnorm.
+c) Lets use more Convolutional Layers and also Dropout and Batchnorm.
-Please open the ipython-Notebook [08_cnn2_mnist_No_solution.ipynb](https://github.com/tensorchiefs/dl_course/blob/master/notebooks/08_cnn2_mnist_No_solution.ipynb).
+Please open the ipython-Notebook [cnn2_mnist](https://github.com/tensorchiefs/dl_course_2018/blob/master/notebooks/08_cnn2_mnist.ipynb).
-Search for the position in the code which is marked by "# here is your code coming:" and add the missing layers - the missing layers are marked  below.
+Look for the position in the code which is marked by "# here is your code coming:" and add the missing layers - the missing layers are marked  below.
 How is the performance of cnn2?
 ```
 _________________________________________________________________